Early menopause and lymphoma

 Frequently asked questions about early menopause and lymphoma

-Below, we answer some of the questions that people often have about early menopause and lymphoma.
+Below we answer some of the questions that people often have about lymphoma and early menopause.
 Speak to a member of your medical team for advice specific to your situation.

-Are my symptoms due to early menopause or has my lymphoma come back?
+How do I know if my symptoms are due to early menopause or lymphoma?

 Some of the symptoms of early menopause are similar to those of lymphoma.
 For example: